fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 #### Catch errors in course materials

-If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#errors-in-course-material` channel on Slack.
+If you find an error in any of the course materials (typo, incorrect statement, etc.), post in the `#errors-capture` channel on Slack.
 I will decide whether it's truly an error and not a duplicate.
 If it is really an error, you get a quarter of a point.
 Only the first person to post about an error gets the points.
 You can earn a max of 1 total point toward your 100 for the course (for four errors).

-#### Additional work throughout the semester

-Since five classworks, two labs and two quizzes are dropped, your work on dropped assignments may be counted as a bonus.
-You get:

-* 0.5 point for a score of 80% or more on any lab beyond your required 11, and
-* 0.1 point for any completed classwork beyond your required 24.
-* 0.5 point for a score of 80% or more on any quiz beyond your required 10

 #### Course survey and evaluation